jakobudovic/NetworkSecurity2020/AS03/exercise1/exercise1.md

 "The Internet Protocol is not designed to be absolutely reliable.
 The purpose of these control messages is to provide feedback about problems in the communication environment, not to make IP reliable.
 Some datagrams may still be undelivered without any report of their loss."

 "**Destination Address** -
-The address of the gateway or host to which the message should be sent.
+The address of the gateway or host to which the message should be sent."
-"

 "If, in the destination host, the IP module cannot deliver the datagram  because the indicated protocol module or process port is not active, the destination host may send a destination unreachable message to the source host."

+So the ICMP takes care of the host unreachable message.
+If the Ursula can send it, she will but otherwise the gateway will try to reach her with ARP requests on which it will not recieve an answer and therefore send Alice the "host unreachable message".
+The attack stops there, Alice (server) drops the connection.

 ### e)
 If they are in the same Network, Mallory could just use ARP spoofing to do the flood attack against Alice.